Jokelab/Assertive.Docs/VSCode extension.md

 # VSCode extension
 To simplify Assertive Script development, a Visual Studio Code extension has been created with the following features:
 The extension supports:
-- Syntax highlighting
+- Syntax highlighting.
 - A command to call the Assertive interpreter.
 Keyboard shortcut: ctrl+alt+a on Windows and Linux or shift+cmd+a on macOS.
-- An output window tailored for Assertive script
+- An output window tailored for Assertive script.
-- Code snippets to speed up development
+- Code snippets to speed up development.
-- A Language Server Protocol [LSP](https://microsoft.github.io/language-server-protocol/) implementation that analyses the script.
+- A Language Server Protocol ([LSP](https://microsoft.github.io/language-server-protocol/)) implementation that analyses the script.
 Any discovered errors will be reported in the Problems window.

 ## Installation instructions
 The VSCode extension is not yet available on the VSCode marketplace because it still needs a lot of development.